Christian Collegian Network Self-Examination Quiz

-WHAT IS A CHAT GROUP?
+What is the accountability group?
+You can also call this a chat group.
 CHAT is an acronym for: •CHECK YOUR PROGRESS •HEAR THE WORD •ACT ON IT •TELL OTHERS

-A CHAT group is made up of two or three people, all of the same gender, who meet weekly for 60-90 minutes for personal accountability for their spiritual growth and development.
+An accountability group is made up of two or three people, all of the same gender, who meet weekly for 60-90 minutes for personal accountability for their spiritual growth and development.
 It is recommended the group not grow past three but rather multiply into two groups of two once the fourth participant has proven faithful to the process.

-A CHAT group is a simple way to release the most essential elements of a vital spiritual walk to people who need Jesus to change their lives from the inside out.
+An accountability group is a simple way to release the most essential elements of a vital spiritual walk to people who need Jesus to change their lives from the inside out.
 This tool empowers the ordinary Christian to accomplish the extraordinary work of reproducing spiritual disciples who can in turn reproduce others.

 There is no curriculum, workbook or training involved.
 There is no leader needed in the group.
 A CHAT group is the simplest form of spiritual community and provides ongoing accountability to learn, obey, and pass on spiritual truth.
 It incorporates the values of living a balanced spiritual life which results in the development and reproduction of disciples.

 There are only two suggested qualiﬁcations for starting or joining a CHAT group: